gyulanemeth/bluefox.email/docs/index.md

 # Welcome to the bluefox.email documentation

 Welcome to the official documentation for **bluefox.email**!
-This guide is your go-to resource for understanding and using bluefox.email to manage all types of email communications for your SaaS application, from transactional emails, through automations via triggered emails to marketing campaigns.
+This guide is your go-to resource for understanding and using bluefox.email to manage all types of email communications for your Marketing agency, from transactional emails, through automations via triggered emails to marketing campaigns.

 ## What is Bluefox.email and How it Works